jmhutchison/QGIS-Training-Manual/animal_health/exercise1.rst

    :align: center

-Our query is asking for all the records that contain chicken or duck or local chicken as the species, **and** a value of `sudden death' in the syndrome2 table.
+Our query is asking for all the records that contain chicken or duck or local chicken as the species, **and** a value of 'sudden death' in the syndrome2 table.

-By testing the query, we find that there are 11 records matching our query:
+By testing the query, we find that we have 11 matching records:

 .. image:: ../_static/ISIKHNAS/010.png
    :align: center